Treehouse of Horror XXXV: "The Fall of the House of Monty"

-In the Victorian era, Mr. Burns invites his corn syrup factory workers to his mansion for Thanksgiving dinner.
-He allows them to dine if one of them defeats him in pulling a wishbone.
-When Groundskeeper Willie beats him, Burns drops the food down a trap door out of arrogant anger, preventing them from eating.
-Agnes Skinner warns that he will be cursed for not fulfilling the promise of the wishbone.
-The next day at the factory, a hungry Homer falls into a vat of boiling corn syrup.
-As he tries to escape, he floods the factory in corn syrup and everyone is killed.

-At the mansion that Friday night, Burns is visited by hungry ghosts of the workers.
-They chase him and he tries to feed them food to stop them.
-Instead, they want his soul, so Burns pours corn oil on himself and burns himself in the fireplace, causing the mansion to burn to the ground.
-Though Burns forgot about Hell as he is taken to it.
+In the Victorian era, tycoon Mr. Burns invites his factory workers over for Thanksgiving dinner.
+He allows them to dine if anyone defeats him in pulling a wishbone.
+Despite Groundskeeper Willie succeeding, Mr. Burns still prevents them from eating, and is warned by his housekeeper that he will be cursed for not fulfilling his promise.
+The next day at the factory, employee Homer Simpson falls into a vat of boiling syrup, flooding the factory and killing everyone.
+The next Friday, Mr. Burns is visited by the workers' hungry ghosts.
+They chase him and reveal they came for his soul.
+Mr. Burns pours oil on himself and jumps into the fireplace, burning down his mansion, and goes to Hell.
+Later, Waylon Smithers investigates the fire with Sideshow Mel, who proclaims that every Friday after Thanksgiving shall be known as Black Friday.

-On Saturday, Waylon Smithers and Sideshow Mel investigate the fire and figured out what happened.
-As Sideshow Mel states that the Friday after Thanksgiving will be known as Black Friday, he and Smithers grab a rib and pull it apart just after the screen cuts to black.

 "Denim"

-In a parody of Venom, Homer is buying pants to impress Marge, who works in a diner nearby.
-A pair of jeans arrives on Earth, and Homer tries them on.
-He visits Marge just as Snake tries to rob the diner.
-The jeans, controlling Homer's legs, subdues him and impresses Marge.
-As the police arrive, the jeans make Homer run away.

-The pair of jeans introduces himself as Denim, a symbiote from another planet, that requires a host to survive on Earth.
-In exchange for having Homer as his host, Denim helps him seduce Marge by helping him dance, but they cannot have sex because he cannot take Denim off.

-As their relationship progresses, Denim prevents Homer from revealing the truth to Marge because he thinks that Homer will get rid of him.
-Homer gets Denim drunk, which allows Marge to remove him.
-Enraged, Denim tries to kill Marge.
-Homer stops Denim, reluctantly choosing to save their friendship and breaking up with Marge.

-Homer thanks Denim for letting Marge live.
-Denim mentions that his kind is coming to Earth.
-It is then shown that more jeans are beginning to arrive on Earth.
+Homer tries to impress his crush Marge, who works in a diner.
+Later, a pair of mysterious jeans fall onto Earth, and Homer tries them on.
+He visits Marge just as the diner is robbed.
+The jeans, controlling Homer's legs, subdue the robber, impressing Marge.
+The jeans introduce itself as Denim, a symbiote from another planet that requires a host.
+In exchange for Homer wearing him, Denim helps him seduce Marge, but Homer finds that Denim refuses to come off.
+As they grow closer, Denim prevents Homer from telling Marge the truth because he thinks Homer will dispose of him.
+They are soon able to remove the jeans, and Denim tries to kill Marge, but Homer stops him, reluctantly choosing to break up with Marge and spare her life.
+Denim soon reveals to Homer that his kind is invading the planet, as more jeans begin to arrive on Earth.